US reversal prevents UN vote on pandemic truce

 His Tunisian counterpart Kais Kabtani said discussions are continuing “to convince the Americans.”
 He vowed that the procedure for going to a vote would be taken up again.

-Ironically, the Security Council was also engaged Friday in a major videoconference organized by Estonia, which holds the body´s rotating presidency this month, on the 75th anniversary of the end of World War II.
+Ironically, the Security Council was also engaged Friday in a major videoconference organised by Estonia, which holds the body’s rotating presidency this month, on the 75th anniversary of the end of World War II.

 More than 50 ministers from around the world participated, most of them issuing a “plea for multilateralism.”